inspektor-gadget/inspektor-gadget/docs/guides/profile.md

 ```

 Using the profile gadget, we can see the list of stack traces.
-The following command filter only for pods named "random", execute the command
+The following command filters only for pods named "random", executes the command
-and interrupt it after ~30 seconds.
+and interrupts it after ~30 seconds.
 The `-K` option is passed to show only the
 kernel stack traces.

 ```